Where to Start?

 Assisted living or Extra care housing

 Private assisted living accommodation schemes may require you to buy or lease your house or flat.
-The standard of the accommodation and facilities on offer vary from scheme to scheme.
+The standard of the accommodation and facilities on offer vary.
 Some schemes have rules that allow only residents who have a certain level health and independence.
-Other schemes are linked to a care home.
-This is called Close Care Housing.

-A residential care home provides 24-hour care for its residents.
+Residential care home provides 24-hour care for its residents.
 Usually residents have their own room with ensuite bathroom.
 There are communal areas for residents and activities on offer.
 All meals are cooked for residents and personal care provided (help washing and dressing).
 Medication can be administered.
-Care is managed and provided by the care home and costs between £350 and £1,500 a week depending on location and standard of accommodation.
+Care is managed and provided by the care home and costs on average are £800 a week or £41,600 per year, depending on location and standard of accommodation.

 Nursing Homes are for those of us with more complex needs which requires the services of a qualified nurse or specialised carer.
 There are higher staff-resident ratios in a nursing home and nurses can change dressings, give injections and help with PEG feeding for example.
-Costs of nursing homes are normally 25% higher than care homes and can be up to £2,000 per week.
+Costs of nursing homes are on average £1,078 a week or £55,900 per year.

 For a more detailed look at the difference between home care and care homes please see our article Care Home versus Home Care – what is the difference?